Sean Howe. first DOT last AT utah DOT edu. JWB 323.

 Since July 2019, I have been an Assistant Professor in the Department of Mathematics at the University of Utah.

-I work in arithmetic and algebraic geometry, representation theory, and number theory.
+I work in arithmetic and algebraic geometry, representation theory, and number theory (though, it seems increasingly likely that I may actually be a p-adic geometer in denial).

 A professional photographer took this picture!